Developer9719/emailsICantSend/README.md

 designed like an email client
 create a new "email" that works like a journal entry display all past "email" entries
+Just make sure the site functionality works

+Design Update:
+make sure the design and layout of the site look good

 Feature Update: Sabrina Ads
 shows a scrolling top bar that displays all of Sabrina's albums and singles.